mraza007/videodownloader/README.md

 # videodownloader
-A Simple Script writtten in Python to Download YouTube Videos These videos can also be downloaded as audio
+A Simple Script written in Python to Download YouTube Videos These videos can also be downloaded as audio

 ### Installation